United States Department of Homeland Security

-The United States Department of Homeland Security (DHS) is the U.S. federal executive department responsible for public security, roughly comparable to the interior, home, or public security ministries in other countries.
+The United States Department of Homeland Security (DHS) is the U.S. federal executive department responsible for public security, comparable to interior ministries abroad.
 Its missions involve anti-terrorism, civil defense, immigration and customs, border control, cybersecurity, transportation security, maritime security and sea rescue, and the mitigation of weapons of mass destruction.

-It began operations on March 1, 2003, after being formed as a result of the Homeland Security Act of 2002, enacted in response to the September 11 attacks.
+It began operations on March 1, 2003, after being formed in a restructuring of the U.S. federal government prescribed by the Homeland Security Act of 2002, enacted in response to the September 11 attacks.
 With more than 240,000 employees, DHS is the third-largest Cabinet department, after the departments of Defense and Veterans Affairs.
 Homeland security policy is coordinated at the White House by the Homeland Security Council.
 Other agencies with significant homeland security responsibilities include the departments of Health and Human Services, Justice, and Energy.